mgoold/linear_algebra_notes/linear_algebra_content_3.md

 where the dimensionality of each matrix is $\Sigma\text{:pxp}$ , and V:pxn .
 The multiplication of all the matrices will result in a final matrix of mxn, matching that of the original matrix A .

 Just as with eigendecomposition, U will be an orthonormal matrix, and thus V will as well.
 Also remember that each column in U is indepdendent.
-As a consequence of these facts, $U^TU$ and $V^TV$ will both be identity matrices.
+As a consequence of these facts, $U^TU$ and $V^TV$ will both be reducible identity matrices.

 All the sigmas are on the diagonal of $\Sigma$ .